 As it turns out, you may be, if the prosecution successfully introduces the ostrich theory.
 The U.S. Supreme Court has set forth two basic requirements for the "conscious avoidance" or "willful blindness" theory.
 In Global-Tech Appliances, Inc. v.
 SEB S.A., it stated that the defendant must (i) "believe that there is a high probability that a fact exists" and (ii) "take deliberate actions to avoid learning of the fact."
 Some courts remain faithful to the second requirement that there be some evidence that the defendant took proactive steps to avoid confirming suspicions of criminality-for example, by adopting the classic approach, "Don't tell me.
 I don't want to know."
 Other courts, however, have explicitly veered away from requiring that the attorney took deliberate acts to avoid learning of a client's fraud, allowing the ostrich theory to be applied where an attorney simply failed to investigate.
 For example, in United States v.
-Kozeny, the U.S. Court of Appeals for the 2nd Circuit found the ostrich theory appropriate where the "defendant's failure to question the suspicious circumstances establishes purposeful contrivance to avoid guilty knowledge."
+Kozeny, the U.S. Court of Appeals for the 2nd Circuit found the ostrich theory appropriate where the "defendant's involvement in the criminal offense was so overwhelmingly suspicious that the defendant's failure to question the suspicious circumstances establishes purposeful contrivance to avoid guilty knowledge."